Grrtzm/vl53l7cx_library/README.md

 - SDA = GPIO 21
 - SCL = GPIO 22
-- IN  = GPIO 18 (see Note 1 below)
+- LPn = GPIO 19 (see Note 1 below)
-- LPn = GPIO 19 (see Note 2 below)
+- IN  = GPIO 18 (see Note 2 below)

 Note 1: Only examples 1, 9 and 11 use a pin for controlling the LPn pin.
 You should do that if you're building a proper application.
-Connect the LPn pin to your GPIO pin using a 10k resitor to prevent damage to the chip.
+Connect the LPn pin to your GPIO pin using a 10k resistor to prevent damage to the chip.

 Note 2: Examples 9 and 11 use a hardware interrupt.